💡 Web projects can be hard. Our solutions specialists can help!

 • Structures — Define your own components, each with their own content model.
 Content editors use these components to build, rearrange, and reorganize even the most complex pages.

 • Inputs — Configure a wide range of options on your fields throughout your site.
 Use this to customize the editing experience of front matter and data files.
 Set the type, label, comment, and other options for a field that corresponds with a front matter field.
-Similar in scope to Netlify CMS’s ‘Widgets’.
+Similar in scope to Decap CMS’s ‘Widgets’.

-Netlify CMS WidgetsCloudCannon Inputs
+Decap CMS WidgetsCloudCannon Inputs

 BooleanSwitch